Today is International Jazz Day! To celebrate, please welcome my guest author today, Matthew Gollub, with his list of

 8. My Name is (Me llamo) Celia by Monica Brown, illustrated by Rafael Lopez

 Let’s acknowledge for a moment salsa’s Latin jazz roots.
-This book feels as exuberant, colorful and rhythmic as the salsa singer Celia Cruz’s on-stage persona.
-Bilingual narrative wholly appropriate for a picture book covering “The Queen’s” Cuban roots and her forced emigration to Miami and New York. ¡Azúcar! [picture book, ages 5 and up]
+This book feels as exuberant, colorful, and rhythmic as the salsa singer Celia Cruz’s on-stage persona.
+The bilingual narrative is wholly appropriate for a picture book covering “The Queen’s” Cuban roots and her forced emigration to Miami and New York. ¡Azúcar! [picture book, ages 5 and up]

 7. Oscar Lives Next Door, a Story Inspired by Oscar Peterson’s Childhood by Bonnie Farmer, illustrated by Marie Lafrance

 Sensitive prose and artwork follow the friendship of a girl named Millie and Oscar, one of five brothers and sisters who practiced music next door.
 Oscar began as a trumpet player!
 But tuberculosis harmed his lungs to the point that he had to re-channel his musical passion to the piano, and he eventually became a world-renown virtuoso. [picture book, ages 4 and up]

 6. Ella Fitzgerald: The Tale of a Vocal Virtuosa by Andrea Davis Pinkney, illustrated by Brian Pinkney